Decatur County License Hearing Guide

 • Gather Evidence: Collect any evidence that supports your case.
 This might include witness statements, dashcam footage, or any other documentation that challenges the reasons for your arrest or the accuracy of the breath/blood test.

-• Consider Hiring a DUI Attorney: A DUI attorney experienced with ALR hearings in Decatur can be invaluable.
+• Consider Hiring a DUI Attorney: A DUI attorney experienced with ALR hearings can be invaluable.
 They understand the legal procedures, can gather evidence, and can represent you at the hearing.
 They can also cross-examine witnesses and present legal arguments on your behalf.

 • Understand What You Can Challenge: At the ALR hearing, you can challenge several aspects of your arrest and the evidence against you.
 This may include: